 - Permanent marks

-laser engraving on aluminum delivers marks that can withstand mechanical stress, repeated abrasion, UV exposure, and temperature stress.
+laser engraving on anodized aluminum delivers marks that can withstand mechanical stress, repeated abrasion, UV exposure, and temperature stress.
 This is a very important feature if you are creating marks to be used for quality control and traceability as in the case of aircraft and automotive parts.
 This also holds true if you are looking to create promotional items that will stand the test of time.

 - Eco-friendliness